Thales Watchkeeper WK450: History

 Watchkeeper's first UK flight took place on Wednesday 14 April 2010 from ParcAberporth in Wales, but due to numerous delays the delivery date slipped.
 By 2014 Watchkeeper had gained certification from the Military Aviation Authority, had its Release to Service granted was cleared for military flight training with the Royal Artillery, operating out of Boscombe Down in Wiltshire.
 In February 2014 the French Ministry of Defence indicated that the French Army might purchase the Watchkeeper WK450, but they instead selected the Sagem Patroller in 2016 for the tactical unmanned air vehicle requirement.

 By December 2015 delivery to the British Army was progressing well, but there were difficulties in training sufficient pilots.
 As poor weather in Britain was limiting the time available to conduct flying training the decision was made to conduct future training on the tropical Ascension Island located in the Atlantic Ocean.
 Although there is hope that future modifications to the aircraft will enable it to fly in poor weather, the training on Ascension Island is set to continue for the foreseeable future.
 Enough pilots and ground crew are expected to be trained for full operational capability to be reached by early 2018.

 Costs of the programme to March 2018 were £1.08 billion, more than £200 million above the original budget.
 The original order was for 54 Watchkeepers, though it has not been confirmed that more than 45 had been delivered at that date.
 A report by the Major Projects Authority, published in June 2015, revealed that the estimated cost of achieving full operational capability of the program is £1.2bn.

 Watchkeeper achieved the Army's full operational capability 2 (FOC 2) milestone on 30 November 2018, though without formal release to service (RTS) certification, which would allow the trials facility to move from West Wales Airport, which has a nearby oversea trials area, to Boscombe Down.
 Full clearance to service was made in April 2019.

 In June 2023, Defence minister James Cartlidge stated that the Watchkeeper program had cost £1.35 billion to date, including necessary airfield upgrades at Aberporth and Boscombe Down.
 By 2023, one in seven Watchkeepers had been lost, giving concerns about the cost-effectiveness of the Watchkeeper compared to smaller more modern UAVs.

 In November 2024, Defence Secretary John Healey announced to the UK House of Commons that some military equipment, including the entire fleet of Watchkeeper WK450 Mk1 drones, would be retired earlier than planned to cut costs.
 At the time of the announcement only 11 of the 54 acquired were in military use, with the remainder in storage or used in tests; seven had been lost in accidents.

+In January 2026, Elbit Systems announced the completion of the acquisition of Thales UK's remaining 49% stake in UAV Tactical Systems (U-TacS).
+This transaction concluded the long-standing joint venture between the two companies, with U-TacS becoming a wholly owned subsidiary of Elbit Systems UK.